Russification of Ukraine: Revolutionary Era and Ukrainian War of Independence

 After his entrance into Kiev, Muraviev demanded 5 million rubles to apply his army and ordered his troops "mercilessly to destroy all officers and cadets, haidamakas, monarchists, and enemies of the revolution in Kiev".
 Close to 5,000 people suspected of allegiance to the old Regime or the Central Rada were executed during this time.

 In January 1919, the White Army formed in the Don region began its advance on Ukraine led by General Anton Denikin.
 Denikin was a strong proponent of an indivisible Russia who hated the Bolsheviks and who considered the Ukrainian movement a threat, whether based in Ukraine or in his own periphery, in the Kuban, originally settled by Ukrainian Cossacks who now wished to unite with Ukraine.
 In the summer of 1918, Denikin sent his troops to the Kuban region to prevent a possible seizure of power by the Bolsheviks or Skoropadsky regime, and in the fall of 1918 Denikin dissolved the pro-Ukrainian Kuban Cossack Rada that had been initiating plans to unite with Ukraine and executed its pro-Ukrainian leaders.

-When Denikin captured Kiev in August 1919, staunch Russian nationalist Vasilli Shulgin was given the opportunity to apply his solution to the Ukrainian question onto the rest of Ukraine.
+When Denikin captured Kiev in August 1919, staunch Russian nationalist Vasili Shulgin was given the opportunity to apply his solution to the Ukrainian question onto the rest of Ukraine.
 Shulgin was the principal drafter of Denikin's appeal "To the Inhabitants of Little Russia" publicised on the eve of Denikin's entrance into Kiev.
 The appeal proclaimed that Russian was the language of state institutions and the educational system.
 This official policy formulated by Shulgin and Denikin was a major blow for the Ukrainian cultural movement after its positive treatment by the Central Rada and the Skoropadsky regime.
 In Kiev and other cities under its control, Denikin's army busied themselves by closing Ukrainian language newspapers, schools and institutions.
 All Ukrainian language signs were replaced with Russian language ones and owners of the buildings who resisted the changes were threatened.

 As Ukrainian complaints about their treatment and the violation of their civil liberties and cultural rights reached the west, who backed Denikin and his anti-Bolshevik campaign, the Western powers tried to restrain the "anti-Ukrainian zeal of Volunteer Army Commanders".

-Russian toponymy in Ukraine (Imperial period)

-Cities with the Russian suffix -hrad (grad) in their names have never existed in Ukraine prior to Russian rule.
-Such cities were built or renamed after the annexation of Wild Fields by the Russian Empire through the partitions of Poland.
-Instead, the corresponding suffix -horod is native to Ukrainian toponymic morphology, for example in Myrhorod, Sharhorod, Zvenyhorod, Horodok, Horodyshche, Horodenka and others.